Stapedectomy: Stapedectomy vs. stapedotomy

 Comparisons have shown stapedotomy to yield either as good or better results than stapedectomy (measured by hearing improvement and reduction in the air-bone hearing gap, and especially at higher sound frequencies), and to be less prone to complications.
 In particular, stapedotomy procedure greatly reduces the chance of a perilymph fistula (leakage of cochlear fluid).

 Stapedotomy, like stapedectomy, can be successful in the presence of sclerotic adhesions (tissue growths abnormally linking the bones to the tympanic cavity), provided the adhesions are removed during surgery.
 However, the adhesions may recur over time.
 The stapedotomy method is not applicable in those relatively rare cases that involve sclerosis of the entire ossicular chain.

 Because it is a simpler and safer procedure, stapedotomy is normally preferred to stapedectomy in the absence of predictable complications.
 However, the success rate of either surgery depends greatly on the skill and the familiarity with the procedure of the surgeon.
 Furthermore, a major success factor in both surgeries is correctly determining the length of the prosthesis.

 Endoscopic Stapedotomy

 In 1999, Professor Tarabichi described his experience with stapedotomy performed using the endoscope without the need for bone removal or skin incision (endaural approach).
 Since then, endoscopic stapedotomy has been gaining popularity especially amongst younger endoscopically trained surgerons.
 It allows for better view of the footplate of the stapes without the need to remove bone which is very common when doing the procedure with microscope.
-Professor Patel and his Australian team published a relatively large cohort of patients undergoing endoscopic stapedotomy procesure with closure of air-bone gape within 20 dB in 98.6%.
+Professor Patel and his Australian team published a relatively large cohort of patients undergoing endoscopic stapedotomy procedure with closure of air-bone gape within 20 dB in 98.6%.